tech1919/Custom-Widget/README.md

-# limitationWidget
-Custom widget for Pinkas company - arcgis web app builder
+# Limitations Widget - arcgis web app builder

+###Idea
+This widget will limit the scene, according to the admin. such as tilt, zoom..

+###implementation